baldurk/renderdoc/docs/window/capture_attach.rst

 .. note::

   NOTE: The Load Settings and Save Settings buttons on this dialog refer to loading and saving the set of settings and options configured on this dialog.
-They do *not* refer to loading and saving the logs produced from capturing - that is done from the :guilabel:`File` menu.
+They do *not* refer to loading and saving the capture files produced from capturing - that is done from the :guilabel:`File` menu.

 Capturing
 ---------